ekimekim/gbos/docs/interfaces.md

 Currently, the only possible graphics action is to write a tile to the main background tilemap.
 You cannot write to the alternate tilemap, or sprite ram.
 This will be fixed soon.

-The standard ascii character set is available at their standard values - eg. the character 'A' is tile number 65.
+The standard ascii character set is available at 128 + their standard values - eg. the character 'A' is tile number 128+65 = 193.
+This is done so that both the standard and alternate tile indexes can access these values.

 Any other tiles you may require should be added during compilation so they are loaded at OS start.